CleverNamesTaken/PivotLab/Conops.md

 [[ Socat~Listener ]]*
 cd tools/socat
 socat -d -u openssl-listen:4444,reuseaddr,fork,cert=server.pem,cafile=server.crt open:/tmp/PROOF,create,append
+    #if this fails, probably need to kill what else is listening on port 4444
+    pkill socat
 ```

 Last, we make a call to the linux target to callback to nginx, then check our proof file to ensure we got the callback.